-PACS number(s): 89.75.Hc, 87.23.Ge, 05.70.Ln, 89.65.Gh
+PACS numbers: 89.75.-k, 87.23.Ge, 05.70.Ln

 The world is facing a challenging era.
-Social, political, and economic arrangements initiated after the end of the Second World War are now culminating in the recognition of globalization, a process which has been accelerated by the new technological advances.
+Social, political and economic arrangements initiated after the end of the Second World War are now culminating in the recognition of globalization, a process which has been accelerated by the new technological advances.
 When applied to the international economic order, globalization involves control of capital flow and liberalization of trade.
-As a consequence, economies around the world are becoming more and more interrelated, in other words, the world is becoming a global village [1,2].
-In this scenario, trade plays a central role as one of the most important interaction channels between countries [3].
+As a consequence, economies around the world are becoming more and more interrelated, in other words, the world is becoming a global-village [1, 2].
+In this scenario, trade plays a central role as one of the most important interaction channels between countries.
 The relevance of the international trade system goes beyond the fundamental exchange of goods and services.
-For instance, it can also be the channel for crises spreading [4].
-A good example is found in the recent Asiatic crisis, which shows how economic perturbations originating in a country can somehow propagate elsewhere in the world [5,6].
-Thus, it seems natural to analyze the world trade system at a global level, every country being important, regardless of its size or wealth.
-Despite the extremely complex nature of the problem, relevant structural information can be extracted from modeling the system as a network, where countries are represented as vertices and trade channels as links between these vertices.
+For instance, it can also be the channel for crises spreading [3].
+A good example is found in the recent Asiatic crisis, which shows how economic perturbations originated in a country can somehow propagate elsewhere in the world [4, 5].
+Thus, it seems natural to analyze the world trade system at a global level, every country being important regardless of its size or wealth.
+Despite the extremely complex nature of the problem, relevant structural information can be extracted from modelling the system as a network, where countries are represented as vertices and trade channels as links between these vertices.
 In this way, the global trade system can be examined under a topological point of view.
-This analysis will reveal complex properties that cannot be explained by the classical random graph theory, first studied by Erdös and Rényi [7].
+This analysis will reveal complex properties which cannot be explained by the classical random graph theory.

-Complex networks have been the subject of an intense research activity over the last years [8,9].
-Examples range from metabolic networks, where cell functionality is sustained by the network structure, to technological webs, where topology determines the system's ability to transmit information [10-13].
-The term complex network typically refers to networks showing the following properties: (i) scale-free (SF) degree distribution, $P(k) \sim k^{-\gamma}$ with $2 < \gamma \leq 3$, where the degree k is defined as the number of edges emanating from a vertex, (ii) the small-world property [14], which states that the average path length between any pair of vertices grows logarithmically with the system size; and (iii) a high clustering coefficient, that is, the neighbors of a given vertex are interconnected with high probability.
-In addition, degree-degree correlation has been recently added to this list since it appears as a common feature in many real-world networked systems [12,15-17].
+Complex networks have been the subject of an intense research activity over the last years [6, 7].
+This great interest is fully justified by the extremely important role that this class of systems play in many different fields.
+Examples range from metabolic networks, where cell functionality is sustained by the network structure, to technological webs, where topology determines the system ability transmitting information [8, 9, 10, 11].
+The term complex network typically refers to networks showing the following properties: (i) scale-free (SF) degree distribution, $P(k) \sim k^{-\gamma}$ with $2 < \gamma \le 3$, where the degree, k, is defined as the number of edges emanating from a vertex. (ii) the small-world property [12], which states that the average path length between any pair of vertices grows logarithmically with the system size and (iii) a high clustering coefficient, that is, the neighbors of a given vertex are interconnected with high probability.
+In addition, degree-degree correlation has been recently added to this list since it appears as a common feature in many real-world networked systems [10, 13, 14, 15].
 This correlation accounts for the probability that a vertex of degree k is connected to a vertex of degree k' and is a key issue for the correct description of the hierarchical organization within the network.
-This correlation is found to be assortative, that is, highly connected vertices tend to attach to other highly connected vertices, in social networks, such as scientific collaboration networks [15]; conversely, the correlation is disassortative in technological networks such as the Internet [12].
+This correlation is found to be assortative, that is, highly connected vertices tend to attach to other highly connected vertices in social networks such as scientific collaboration networks [13]: conversely, the correlation is disassortative in technological networks, such as the Internet [10].